The Early College at Guilford

-The Early College at Guilford (ECG) is a public magnet high school with approximately 200 students located in Greensboro, North Carolina.
+The Early College at Guilford (ECG) is an early entrance high school located in Greensboro, North Carolina.
 The school was started in 2002 as a partnership between Guilford College and Guilford County Schools as the first early college high school in North Carolina, allowing students to graduate with a high school diploma and up to two years of college credit from Guilford College.